 Try and distract the fighting dogs in some way.
 Below are a few tips on breaking up a dog fight.

 Make some noise

-Voice –When breaking up a dog fight from afar shout scream stamp your feet etc. Making lots of noise can often be enough to distract the dogs.
+If you can see that a fight is about to breakout shout a firm “no”.
+If the dogs are already fighting then shout scream, stamp your feet etc. Making lots of noise can often be enough to distract the dogs.

 Try and carry a bottle of water with you, especially on new walks.
 Should you need to break up a dog fight then throwing water at the dogs is a great distraction.
 This won’t cause any harm to the dogs apart from making them a bit damp and will often be enough to make the walk away

 Throw an object to try and break up the dog fight safely.